Dachande663/PHP-Router/readme.md

 shouldn't include a beginning or ending slash, except for the homepage, which is just /.

+When defining a route, you can specify which HTTP methods it should respond to (GET, POST etc).
+For example, to only allow GET requests, use ->get(...).
+A utility method for quickly adding GET and POST is provided via ->any(...).

 A route pattern matches a request exactly, that means sub- directories are not included, for example "about" would match /about, but not /about-us or /about/john-smith.